alecGraves/ti-calc-programming/README.md

 [SourceCoder 3](https://www.cemetech.net/sc/) is an incredible web app that can be used to bulid ti calculator programs.

-http://clrhome.org/catalog/ Is a great guide on the tokens used in TI BASIC
+[ClrHome Catalog](http://clrhome.org/catalog/) is a great catalog on the tokens used in TI BASIC